JeffLuckett/ha-enviro-plus/README.md

     - Apply calibration offsets
     - Adjust CPU temperature compensation factor
 - Structured logging (rotation-friendly)
+- Graceful shutdown handling (SIGTERM/SIGINT)
+- Startup configuration validation
 - Safe installer/uninstaller with config preservation
+- Versioned installation support (`--release`, `--branch` flags)
-- Designed for Pi Zero 2 W + Enviro+ HAT, but works anywhere the libraries do
+- Designed and tested with a Raspberry Pi Zero 2 W + Enviro+ HAT.
+Also supports the original Enviro HAT (fewer sensors) and runs on any hardware that supports these devices and the necessary libraries.
+(Testers welcome!)

 ---